 First Steps and Young Dancers

-Young children learn at different speeds -- even a few months bring a big change in development!
-To help your child learn and enjoy dance, we offer lots of patience, routine, and gentle redirection to help them become comfortable with the surroundings, structure, and expectations of our program.
+Young children learn at different speeds -- a few months can bring big developmental changes!
+To help your child learn and enjoy dance, we offer patience, routine, and gentle redirection so that they are comfortable with the surroundings, structure, and expectations of class.
 Stickers at the end of class celebrate accomplishments such as:

 Spatial awareness (levels and directions);